KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_983426378366066748_transcript-fischl-energy-generation-correction.html)

 **Finding:**
-The probability that Oz generates a particle on an arbitrary attack (Oz's ATK DMG) is 0.67.
+The probability that Oz generates a Particle on an arbitrary attack (Oz's ATK DMG) is 0.67.
 This can roughly be translated to 1:2 (with the exact ratio being ~1:2.03030303).

 * [YouTube](https://youtube.com/playlist?list=PL3fbBNyJb-ujui480yxAl3bLNU98fqJZi)
 * [Google Sheets](https://docs.google.com/spreadsheets/d/1v9arz5Gmto7xc_g6H530289unROb1iqv2mdayzGV8WM/edit?usp=sharing)

 **Evidence:**
 Two hundred trials were used as a sample, totaling to 2400 attacks (C6 Fischl).
-Of these 2400 attacks, 1609 of them generated a particle giving P(particle) = 1609/2400 ≈ 0.67041666667.
+Of these 2400 attacks, 1609 of them generated a Particle giving P(Particle) = 1609/2400 ≈ 0.67041666667.

 **Significance:**
 Fischl's Energy generation is better than previously thought.
-Most tools and guides as of now (May 17th, 2022) assume 0.60 as the probability Oz generates a particle, lower than the actual correct probability.
+Most tools and guides as of now (May 17th, 2022) assume 0.60 as the probability Oz generates a Particle, lower than the actual correct probability.

 ## Burst Mechanics